BharatSeva/BharatSeva-Plus-HealthCare-Interface/CONTRIBUTING.md

 ### 8. Submit a Pull Request (PR)
 Once your changes are ready:
 - Go to the original repository.
+- label Issue you're changing (# your-issue-number )
+- Ensure your PR is based on the main branch, and provide a clear description of your changes on your commit or in description if possible.
 - Click the Compare & Pull Request button.
-- Ensure your PR is based on the main branch, and provide a clear description of your changes on your commit or in description if possible.

 ### 9. Code Review Process
 - The maintainers will review your pull request.